solidusio/solidus_starter_frontend/README.md

 rails new store --skip-javascript cd store bundle add solidus_core solidus_backend solidus_api solidus_sample
-bundle add rspec-rails --group 'development, test' bin/rails generate solidus:install
+bin/rails generate solidus:install
 ```

-`rspec-rails` is required to install the frontend's test suite to your app.
-If
-you'd like to exclude the gem, you'll need to specify `SKIP_SPECS=1` when you
-apply the template later.

 ### For existing stores